April 15, 2020

 Written communication gone wrong: The pitfalls of email and instant messaging in the workplace, and how to avoid them

-Email and instant message have always been fraught — the risk of overthinking, misinterpretation, and false assumptions is high.
+Email and instant message are fraught — the risk of overthinking, misinterpretation, and false assumptions is high.

-Even the most experienced email wordsmiths and Teams / Slack super-users are likely to find themselves in an unexpected conflict or misunderstanding right now.
+Even the most experienced email wordsmiths and Teams / Slack super-users are likely to find themselves in an unexpected conflict or misunderstanding at one point or another.
 We’ve identified the top pitfalls, and how to avoid them.

 It can feel silly or even childish, but we’ve all experienced it: the creeping sense that a co-worker is angry with us, based on nothing but a single message.